rlawrenc/cosc_304/README.md

 Only students who miss the final exam for a reason that corresponds to the University of British Columbia Okanagan's policy on excused absences from examinations will be permitted to take the final exam at a later time.
 A make-up exam may have a question format different from the regular exam.
 There will be no make-up midterm exams.
 If the reason for absence is satisfactory, the student’s final exam will be worth more of the final grade.
 Further information on Academic Concession is in the Academic Calendar http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0.

 ## Final Examinations
-The examination period for S2021 T- 2 is August 16 – 20, 2021.
+The examination period for S2022 T-1 is Saturday, June 25th to Thursday, June 30, 2022.
 Except in the case of examination clashes and hardships (three or more formal examinations scheduled within a 24-hour period) or unforeseen events, students will be permitted to apply for out-of-time final examinations only if they are representing the University, the province, or the country in a competition or performance; serving in the Canadian military; observing a religious rite; working to support themselves or their family; or caring for a family member.
 Unforeseen events include (but may not be limited to) the following: ill health or other personal challenges that arise during a term and changes in the requirements of an ongoing job.
 Further information on Academic Concession can be found under Policies and Regulation in the Okanagan Academic Calendar http://www.calendar.ubc.ca/okanagan/index.cfm?tree=3,48,0,0

 ## Copyright Disclaimer